meetoseh/frontend-web/src/user/core/README.md

 with the lowest index is shown.
 If more time is required to determine which feature to show, then features are loading.

+Note that this naturally lifts the state of each feature all the way to the UserApp router, such that if they used any react state change, it would trigger a rerender of UserApp, which is a potentially large performance hit.
+To avoid this, features are not allowed to trigger react rerenders in either of their hooks, and instead pass state via ValueWithCallbacks.
+These are easily unwrapped where needed using e.g., RenderGuardedComponent, which moves the react rerender down to where it's actually needed.

 ## Privileged Contexts

 How browsers provide privileged contexts greatly complicates transitioning between